-NEW YORK, Feb 20 U.S. stocks climbed on Thursday after a reading on manufacturing activity hit its highest in nearly four years, while news about Facebook and Tesla drove their shares to record highs.
+NEW YORK, Feb 20 U.S. stocks rose on Thursday after a reading on manufacturing activity hit a four-year high, more than offsetting other soft data and weak results from Wal-Mart.

-The major indexes swung between slight gains and losses in early trading, but were clearly in the black after noon and didn't look back.
-The S&P 500 ended less than 0.5 percent below its record close set last month at 1,848.38.
+Major indexes swung between slight gains and losses in early trading but were clearly in the black after noon.
+At its session high, the S&P 500 was less than 0.5 percent from its record close set last month at 1,848.38.

 U.S. factory activity accelerated at its fastest pace in nearly four years in February, according to Markit's preliminary U.S. Manufacturing Purchasing Managers Index, a bullish economic indicator following a string of weaker-than-expected reports.

-New claims for unemployment insurance fell in the latest week, boding well for the job market, but the Philadelphia Fed's gauge of manufacturing activity unexpectedly contracted in February.
+New filings for unemployment insurance fell in the latest week, boding well for the job market, but the Philadelphia Fed's gauge of manufacturing activity unexpectedly contracted in February.

-The stock market has selectively shrugged off tepid data, pinning recent weakness on the impact of extremely cold weather and massive snow rather than worsening fundamentals.
+The equity market has selectively shrugged off tepid data, pinning recent weakness to the impact of extremely cold weather and massive snow rather than worsening fundamentals.

 Social networking giant Facebook said late Wednesday it would buy mobile-messaging startup WhatsApp for $16 billion in cash and stock, plus $3 billion worth of restricted stock units to WhatsApp's founders.
-Facebook shares initially fell on the news, but closed up 2.3 percent at $69.63 after earlier hitting a record high of $70.11.
+Facebook shares edged up 0.3 percent to $68.25 in heavy volume.

-Tesla shares surged 8.4 percent to $209.97 after hitting an intraday record of $215.21.
-The electric car maker reported fourth-quarter results that topped expectations on Wednesday after the closing bell and said deliveries of its luxury sedan would surge more than 55 percent this year.
+Tesla surged 9.2 percent to $211.47 a day after it reported fourth-quarter results that topped expectations and said deliveries of its luxury Model S electric sedan would surge more than 55 percent this year.